-"hollow metallic instrument which rings when struck," Old English belle, which has cognates in Middle Dutch belle, Middle Low German belle but is not found elsewhere in Germanic (except as a borrowing); apparently from PIE root *bhel- (4) "to sound, roar" (compare Old English bellan "to roar," and see bellow).
+"hollow metallic instrument which rings when struck," Old English belle, which has cognates in Middle Dutch belle, Middle Low German belle but is not found elsewhere in Germanic (except as a borrowing); perhaps from an imitative PIE root *bhel- "to sound, roar" (compare Old English bellan "to roar," and see bellow).

 As a division of daily time aboard a ship, by 1804, from its being marked by bells struck every half hour.
-Statistical bell curve is by 1920, said to have been coined was coined 1870s in French.
+The statistical bell curve is by 1920, said to have been coined 1870s in French.
 Of glasses in the shape of a bell from 1640s.
-Bell pepper is from 1707, so called for its shape.
+Bell pepper is from 1707, also so called for its shape.
 Bell, book, and candle is a reference to a form of excommunication (the bells were rung out of order and all together to signify the loss of grace and order in the soul of the excommunicated).

 To ring a bell "awaken a memory" (1934) is perhaps a reference to Pavlovian experiments; it also was a signal to summon a servant (1782).